 Need Help?
 Call us on 0161 776 9832 or drop us an email for expert pest control advice on how to identify pest infestations and help solve your problem.

-It is never something that we expect to happen, but from time to time there may be a need to call in the professionals to get rid of casual intruders.
-Casual intruders are unwanted creatures that for any one of a number of reasons infests your living space.
-Getting rid of the infestation can be tricky, and you can only be 100 per cent sure that you have entirely removed the problem, by using professionally trained personnel.
-Here are some of the most common Pests that can infest your home.
+It is never something that we expect to happen, but there may be a need to call in professionals to get rid of casual intruders from time to time.
+Casual intruders are unwanted creatures that, for any one of several reasons, infest your living space.
+Unfortunately, getting rid of the infestation can be tricky, and you can only be 100 per cent sure that you have entirely removed the problem by using professionally trained personnel.
+Here are some of the most common pests that can infest your home.

-The silverfish is a casual intruder, which is common in lots of households and can cause significant concern, even though they don't have pest status.
+The silverfish is a casual intruder, common in many households and can cause significant concern, even though they don't have pest status.
 They enjoy damp conditions, and groups will tend to scatter when a light is switched on.
-The female can lay around 100 eggs over a three month period, and the young can take a full year to arrive at full size.
+The female can lay around 100 eggs over three months, and the young can take a full year to arrive at full size.

 Their preferred food is bookbinding pastes, books and powdered foodstuffs.
-They are found mostly around skirting boards, cracked bathroom tiles and door frames.
+They are found chiefly around skirting boards, cracked bathroom tiles and door frames.

 The body of a centipede is flat, with a lot of segments that have legs attached.
-This insect can grow up to 60mm and is generally brown in colour.
+This insect can grow up to 60mm and is generally brown.
 It has antennae and sensors at the rear.
-The female centipede can lay up to 40 eggs and will tend them until they are ready to be hatched.
+The female centipede can lay up to 40 eggs and tend them until they are hatched.
 This animal is a meat eater and will digest mites and small insects.

 Their preferred habitat is outside, but they will often go inside houses to seek shelter.
-However, inside is not an environment that is suitable, because they will dry out, and this will lead to desiccation.
-They do not like daylight and will scatter when disturbed.
+However, inside is not a suitable environment, because they will dry out, which will lead to desiccation.
+In addition, they do not like daylight and will scatter when disturbed.

 They are found under paving stones and stones.

-The earwig can be seen virtually everywhere, and if there is an infestation, then it needs to be dealt with using professional pest control.
+The earwig can be seen virtually everywhere, and if there is an infestation, it needs to be dealt with using professional pest control.
 There is a myth that an earwig will attack a human's eardrum, but this comes from its habit of seeking out dark holes if disturbed.
-This Pest is easily recognised because it has big forcepts at the tip of its abdomen.
+This Pest is easily recognised because it has giant forceps at the tip of its abdomen.

-They are useful because they will destroy aphids, but also dangerous because they can transmit plant virus infections.
+They are helpful because they will destroy aphids but also dangerous because they can transmit plant virus infections.

-This is a very small insect with scales and a humpback.
-The springtail can propel itself into the air, by using its tail, which is how it gets its name.
+This is a tiny insect with scales and a humpback.
+The springtail can propel itself into the air by using its tail, getting its name.

-For pest control, they are not typically considered an enormous threat, but may eat seedlings, bulbs and seeds.
-You can find the springtail in greenhouses, and cool, damp conditions can produce vast numbers.
+They are not typically considered an enormous threat for pest control but may eat seedlings, bulbs, and seeds.
+However, you can find the springtail in greenhouses, and calm, damp conditions can produce vast numbers.